 Hey, this is Simon, the founder of AppCoda.
 AppCoda is a blog dedicated to iOS programming (yes, iOS only).
 Some said programming is hard to learn.
 Some dream about having their own apps but don’t know how to get started.
 This is what AppCoda is all about.
 Our mission is to develop high quality and easy-to-read iOS programming tutorials for anyone who want to learn iOS programming and pursue app development.
 We believe everyone can learn programming and build apps even without any prior experience.
 We want to contribute to the iOS programming community and promote coding by taking the hard parts of iOS programming and making them easy to understand.

 AppCoda was founded in April 2012 as a personal blog.
 It was a place where I shared my iOS programming experience and helped beginners to kick start iOS app development.
-Since then, it has grown into a community for iOS developers with hundreds of thousands readers and a bunch of contributors, as well as, a free course and a book.
+Since then, it has grown into a community for iOS developers with hundreds of thousands readers and a bunch of contributors, as well as, a free course and two books.

 Why Launching AppCoda

 In September 2011, I released my first iPhone app on the App Store.
 It’s truly an amazing experience to develop an app.
 I have been programming for over 10 years and developed various kinds of business systems.
 Yet this is the very first time I put up my own product and make it available globally.
 I can’t tell in words how happy when my app went live and got hundreds of downloads.